Quantum Pontus-Mpemba Effects in Real and Imaginary-time Dynamics: Discussions and Conclusion

 While of fundamental interest, the true strength of the QPME protocol lies in its practical applicability.
 Whereas QME compares the dynamics evolving from different initial states to the same target state, the QPME protocol relies on just a single initial state.
-This distinction is operationally significant: in many experimental settings, the central challenge is not to compare different starting conditions, but to identify the most efficient dynamical path from a given initial state toward a final target state.
+This distinction is operationally significant: in many experimental settings, the central challenge is not to compare different starting conditions, but to identify an efficient dynamical path from a given initial state toward a final target state.
 The QPME protocol directly addresses this need by leveraging transient symmetry breaking to accelerate the relaxation process.
 Furthermore, the principles of QPME in imaginary time dynamics suggest a powerful new strategy for enhancing the performance of numerical algorithms.
 For tensor network methods like TEBD, a shorter evolution time translates to fewer computational steps, leading to faster ground state preparation.
 This speed-up is also particularly impactful for projection quantum Monte Carlo (PQMC) simulations.
 In many interesting systems, PQMC is plagued by the infamous sign problem, where computational complexity grows exponentially with the projection time.
 By achieving convergence in a shorter imaginary time, our protocol can substantially mitigate the sign problem \cite{hirsch1986monte,loh1990sign,zhang1997constrained,troyer2005computational,assaad2008world,kaul2013bridging,li2015solving,li2019sign,wan2022mitigating}, reducing the computational resources required and potentially extending the reach of PQMC to previously intractable problems.

-Hence, our findings not only elucidate a fundamental non-equilibrium phenomenon but also provide a valuable strategy for accelerating quantum simulations and state preparation.
+Hence, our findings not only elucidate an intriguing non-equilibrium phenomenon but also provide a valuable strategy for accelerating quantum simulations and state preparation.
 Future work could extend these results to other symmetries, open quantum systems, or more complex interaction geometries.